 Sharon Tanner graduated from The Ohio State University with a Bachelor of Science degree in Computer Science.
 Ms. Tanner worked in Fort Bend ISD for 11 years in the instructional technology department before transferring her skill set to Oceaneering International, Inc. Sharon Tanner has been a part of the Children Services Volunteer Program for more than 20 years.
 She loves working with people to solve problems.
 Ms. Tanner has three children who are members of the Youth Ambassador Leadership Education program (Y.A.L.E.), with two of them currently attending her alma mater, The Ohio State University.

-Dr. Ilene Harper is the Executive Director of the Family Life and Community Resource Center.
-Dr. Harper has spent over twenty-five years in the field of education, inspiring and motivating students, parents, and educators.
-She received her Ph.D. in Educational Administration from Texas A&M University, two Masters Degrees and an undergraduate degree from Louisiana Tech University.
+Dr. Ilene Harper is the founder and Executive Director of the Family Life and Community Resource Center (FLCRC).
+She has spent twenty-nine years in the field of education inspiring and motivating students, parents and educators.
+Dr. Harper received a Ph.D. in Educational Administration from Texas A&M University, two Masters’ Degrees and her undergraduate degree from Louisiana Tech University.

 Denise Bean is a Louisiana native and has resided in Texas for the past 28 years.
 She’s a graduated of McNeese State University.
 Employed by the State of Texas for 27 years as a Social Worker advocating and protecting children involving abuse and neglect.
 Denise retired from the State in December 2019.
 Her hobbies include Interior Design and Event Planning.
 Denise brings to FLCRC her expertise of planning projects, leading the organization volunteers, and committed to making a difference in the lives of the youth.